 1. THE END OF ONE

-Jessie Carveth, participating in various photography communities on the internet and off, observed that the photo edits of hers she likes are rarely the ones viewers like.
+Mrs. Carveth, participating in various photography communities on the internet and off, observed that photo edits of hers she likes are rarely the ones viewers like.
 Variations Photography was started to supply multiple versions made from one capture.

 Here’s one she likes a lot more than you did

 And the reverse.
 You liked this way more than she did.

 Processing photography is easy and Carveth, indulgent.

-Photography is the only art form today that has no literature of expertise consensus although if you scroll through the billions of instructional articles and videos, every instructor speaks as if there is an established consensus.
-There is no consensus, only stories.
+Photography and photo art are the only art forms that have no expertise consensus, although if you scroll through the billions of instructional articles and videos, every instructor speaks as if there is an established literature somewhere that translates opinion into definition.

 There existed until recently an elite group of superior, revered photographers.
-No more, because of the technology that was produced in lightning speed and promoted by social media.
+No more, because of technology produced at lightning speed over a tiny number of years, and promoted by social media.

 The programs for image editing, available to anyone interested, pretty much made everyone a photographer.
 Can’t say the same about Gaugain.

 The advancement in photography technology seems supernatural, it’s made everyone’s photography professional.
 Sell your photography.

 Photography (machinery with buttons, taps and clicks to color and lighten) doesn’t require talent.
 Care.
 Attention.
 Interest

 Why did the painter’s aim, producing one finished picture, become the aim for photographers?

-Carveth tries to imagine “Guernica” as one of many other variation Guernicas that Picasso painted before deciding on one, tossing the great variations away.
+Carveth tries to imagine “Guernica” as one of many finished variation Guernicas that Picasso filed away or deleted.

 Choose one, toss the rest into a “delete” file?
 No way.

 2. MORE OF THE SAME

 Anyone who understands why there’s only one renowned Mona Lisa understands the difference between painting and photography.